 Here at Earth911, we’re often asked, “Is shredded paper recyclable?”
 The answer is, “Yes, but … .”

 Paper consists of fibers.
 The longer the fiber, the more valuable the paper is during the recycling process.
-As paper is recycled over and over, the fibers become shorter and must be downcycled into tissue or toilet paper.
-While these materials are still valuable, they’re not as valuable as nice, white office paper with long fibers.
+As paper is recycled over and over, the fibers become shorter and therefore less valuable.
+Eventually, it must be downcycled into tissue or toilet paper.

-However, when communities hold e-cycling events, document destruction is often included, so check with your local recycling center or household hazardous waste facility to see what is included in the e-cycling event.
+If you can’t recycle it curbside, all is not lost.
+When communities hold e-cycling events, document destruction is often included, so check with your local recycling center or household hazardous waste facility to see if they’ll accept shredded paper at the next e-cycling event.

 Paper is also compostable, so if you must shred your paper, try mixing it with your compost pile — of course, this is best with nontoxic inks.